graeme-winter/pico-bucket/signal-interface/README.md

 `0xffff0000 stop`
 `0xffffffff start`

+### Control Endpoint (2)

+Could also allow messages of the form `XSIN` or `XSQR` for e.g. square wave, sine wave etc. (saw springs to mind as well).
+These would then take amplitude, phase offset, period in counts and write internally to the signal buffer.
+In principle could also implement `READ` or similar which would grab from the ADC at a clocked interval and write to allow reproduction of an incoming signal.

 ### Data Endpoint

 API here is very simple: first four bytes are offset, remaining bytes are signal.
 Offset will be modulo 200,000 to prevent buffer overflow. `nn` must be a multimple of four for the DMA to work correctly.

 `uint32_t offset uint8_t signal[nn]`

+### Readback Endpoint

+Internally maintain a read pointer which is set between 0 and npoints abvove, and allow reading of the signal from this.
+Useful to fetch back a computed signal from `XSIN` etc. so verification is possible.